 How to Find Your Word of the Year

-I don’t know about you, but I still can’t wrap my head around the fact that it’s already 2018.
-And I really can’t believe that January is over and February is here.
-The year is already flying by!
+I don’t know about you, but I still can’t wrap my head around the fact that it’s already 2020.

-With each new year, there seems to be a plethora of new goals, new hopes and New Year’s resolutions.
-Since we’re ‘starting over’ with a new year as the clock strikes midnight on January 1, it’s a perfect time to go out with the old, in with the new and set new goals, implement new strategies and really hone in on things that we wish to accomplish in 2018.
+With each new year, there seems to be a plethora of new goals, new hopes, and New Year’s resolutions.
+Since we’re ‘starting over’ with a new year as the clock strikes midnight on January 1, it’s a perfect time to go out with the old, in with the new and set new goals, implement new strategies and really hone in on things that we wish to accomplish in the new year.

 However, the problem with resolutions is that we typically don’t have a habit of sticking with them.
 They can seem more like an item you need to check off of your to-do list and can easily be forgotten or pushed to the side for “later.”
 Miss a few days of going to the gym?
 Find yourself already behind on your strategy?
 Fallen back into old habits?
-As we’ve already cleared January, I’ve found that it can seem like all is lost and we’ve missed our opportunity that the new year brings.
+When that happens it can seem like all is lost and we’ve missed our opportunity that the new year brings.

 Introducing: word of the year.
 You may have already heard of this, but if you haven’t, I’m so excited that I have the pleasure to introduce you!
 A word of the year is essentially a word that you choose that you’re going to be sticking with for the year.
-Instead of a number of resolutions that will most likely be forgotten by February, your word of the year helps guide you in the decisions that you make for the next twelve months (or in this case, eleven 😉 ).
+Instead of a number of resolutions that will most likely be forgotten by February, your word of the year helps guide you in the decisions that you make for the remainder of the year.
 This word is intentional and has a lot of thought behind it, and it can positively impact your entire year… if you let it.

-Although I only started picking a word of the year last year, in 2017, it impacted my life and my business in ways I could only dream of.
-Last year my word was growth.
+I started picking a word of the year in 2017, and it impacted my life and my business in ways I could only dream of.
+For example, in 2019, my word was growth.
 I wanted to grow as a person as well as in my business.
-While I wasn’t always successful, most decisions I made revolved around pushing me and resulted in some type of growth.
+While I wasn’t always successful, most decisions I made revolved around pushing myself and resulted in some type of growth.
 “Will this help me grow as a person?”
 “Will this be positive for the long-term in my business?”
 If either answer was “yes,” I took the leap.

 That caused massive shifts I could have never ever predicted at the beginning of the year, but somehow they pushed me to be right where I needed to me.
-I tackled things that were challenging mentally, physically and emotionally, which wound up with me moving 10,000 miles away, completely revamping my business to be more aligned with what I wanted (not what I thought everyone else wanted) and growing to be the person I needed to be to have the gumption to do both.
+I tackled things that were challenging mentally and emotionally, which wound up with me adding an additional business location in Europe, completely revamping my business to be more aligned with what I wanted (not what I thought everyone else wanted) and growing to be the person I needed to be to have the gumption to do both.
+(For a complete overview of 2019, you can check this post out.)

 How does one little word shape your year?
 In short, because you decide it’s going to.
-If you find a word that truly resonates with where you want to be and then you make decisions based off of their alignment with that word, amazing shifts will inevitably happen.
-Let me give you an example.
-For 2018, my word is leadership.
-It’s very important to me to become a leader within my community, in my field and especially for the women I work with.
-But wanting is not enough.
-I have to consciously take action to become a leader and to make things happen.
-Some things are harder for me than others, but the choices I make are based on the question, “will this help me lead?”
-Exciting things are already starting to happen, but I’m ecstatic to see where this year will lead.
-(Totally just realized that was a pun.
-Awesome. 🙂 )
+If you find a word that truly resonates with where you want to be and then you make decisions based on its alignment with that word, amazing shifts will inevitably happen.
+Just know it’s important to keep in mind that wanting is not enough.
+It’s imperative that you not only make decisions based on your alignment with your word, but you also take action. have to consciously take action to become a leader and to make things happen.

 It’s never too late to start making strides on becoming the person you want to be or taking the steps to achieve whatever it is that you want to achieve.
 Be it January 1, February 1 or December 1, you just have to make the decision and stick with it.
 It’s the small and consistent daily steps that allow you to achieve your goal over the long term.